By: Barry E. Haimo, Esq.

 Upon naming someone, do not wait to sit down with them and discuss your intentions.
 Give them the time and space to consider your proposal, and be sure they are one hundred percent on board.

-Healthcare Surrogate
+Pick a Healthcare Surrogate

-If you become unable to make medical decisions for yourself, then a healthcare surrogate will make them for you.
+If you become unable to make medical decisions for yourself, a healthcare surrogate will make them for you.
 In order to have a say in who takes on this role, you should put in place a Medical Power of Attorney.

 Additionally, you can provide guidance to your surrogate and medical professionals for what end-of-life care and medical treatment you’d like through a living will.
 With these advanced care directives, you can ensure your lifetime disability needs are addressed by having the right people in the right positions ready to serve.